KennyZhangatang/KennyBluestampPortfolio/index.md

 # Schematics
 <img src="finalCrop.png" alt="chopped cheese">

+Figure 1: This schematic is for the initial project without any modifications.
+In the final project replace the arduino with an ESP32.
 # Code
 Here's where you'll put your code.
 The syntax below places it into a block of code.
 Follow the guide [here]([url](https://www.markdownguide.org/extended-syntax/)) to learn how to customize it to your project needs.